carriercomm/go-to/CONFIGURATION.md

     $ sudo iptables -t nat -D PREROUTING 1
     $ sudo iptables -t nat -L

+NOTE: you need to provide an IP of interface in <C>.

 Snapshotting with lxc-snapshot:

 lxc-snapshot creates, lists, and restores container snapshots.